dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

   meaning that the security is based only on the remaining component scheme.
-  A common example of a stripping attack includes a message and hybrid signature, comprised of concatenated post-quantum and traditional signatures, where a quantum adversary simply removes the post-quantum component signature and submits the (potentially changed) message and traditional component signature to a traditional verifier.
+  A common example of a stripping attack includes a message and hybrid signature, comprised of concatenated post-quantum and traditional signatures, where an adversary with a quantum computer simply removes the post-quantum component signature and submits the (potentially changed) message and traditional component signature to a traditional verifier.
 This could include an authentic traditional certificate authority signature on a certificate that was originaly hybrid-signed.
 An attribute of this is that the an honest signer would attest to generating the signature.
 Stripping attacks should not be confused with component message forgery attacks.